 A statement issued by Ministry of External Affairs (MEA) said, “Government of India has invited the leaders of the BIMSTEC Member States for the Swearing-in ceremony on May 30.
 This is in line with Government’s focus on its ‘Neighbourhood First’ policy.”

 India’s megastar Rajinikanth and Kamal Haasan are likely to join Modi’s swearing-in ceremony.
-Guest list from bollywood is yet to come, however some bollywood stars are also expected to mark attendance.
+Guest list from bollywood is yet to come, however some bollywood stars are expected to mark their attendance.
 These actors turned politicians Rajinikanth and Kamal Haasan are contesting in upcoming Tamil Nadu assembly polls.
 Bollywood stars like Kangana Ranaut, Shah Rukh Khan, Sanjay Bhansali, Karan Johar and Rajnikanth, have also been invited.

 Industry tycoons like Mukesh Ambani, Gautam Adani and Ratan Tata have also been invited for the PM Modi's swearing-in ceremony.
 Besides Ambani and Tata, business leaders Ajay Piramal, John Chambers and Bill Gates have also been extended invitation for Modi's swearing-in.
 IMF Managing Director and Chairman Christine Lagarde is also likely to attend programme.